bartholomej/material-scrolltop/README.md

 Copyright &copy; 2015 - 2020 [Lukas Bartak](http://bartweb.cz)

-Proudly powered by nature, wind, tea and beer ;)
+Proudly powered by nature 🗻, wind 💨, tea 🍵 and beer 🍺 ;)

 All contents are licensed under the [MIT license].